mongodb-partners/Amplify_APIGW_Atlas_for_startup/README.md

     using US-EAST-1

     - [Create a MongoDB Cloud account](https://www.mongodb.com/resources/products/platform/mongodb-atlas-tutorial#creating-a-mongodb-atlas-account)

-        Note: only the MongoDB cloud account is sufficient.
-During the course of the demo, we are setting up the project , cluster and database.
+        Note: It is sufficient to setup only the MongoDB Cloud Account for now.
+During the course of this demo setup, we build the Project,Cluster and Database.

     - Create an [API Key in an Organization](https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-in-an-organization) and grant project owner permission and open access (0.0.0.0/1) for this demo purpose.